 6. Build a Car That Goes

-There are a few ways you can go about this challenge with a group of kids, and it depends on the time available and the level of difficulty you want!
-If you have confident builders sending them to design their own cars, that move may be the way to go!
+There are a few ways you can go about this challenge with a group of kids, depending on the time available and the difficulty level you want!
+If you have confident builders sending them to design cars, that move may be the way to go!

-Have the kids brainstorm how they want to make a car “go” as a group.
+Have the kids brainstorm how to make a car “go” as a group.
 It could be as easy as setting up a fan or building a rubber band car.

 7. Design a Marble Run